kolkhis/tech-notes/golang/slices.md

 | Usage | Suitable for static, fixed-length collections | Suitable for dynamic collections or when size might change

+## Comparing Two Slices
+As of Go 1.21, you can just use `slices.Equal` to compare two slices.

 ## Appending an Element to a Slice
 To append an element to a slice, use the built-in `append` function.